adityapaul/remote-pay-android-hackathon/README.md

 # Clover Universal SDK
 ## Overview
-The Clover Universal Android SDK enables your custom mobile point-of-sale (POS) to accept card present transactions by connecting to EMV compliant Clover Go Card Readers.
+The Clover Universal Android SDK enables your custom mobile point-of-sale (POS) system to accept card present transactions by connecting to EMV compliant Clover Go Card Readers.

 Clover Go supports two types of card readers; a magnetic stripe, EMV chip-and-signature card reader and an all-in-one card reader that supports Swipe, EMV Dip, and NFC Contactless payments.
 The SDK is designed to allow merchants to take payments on Android smartphones and Android tablets.